OP-Raaja/Auto-Minecraft-Server-Setup-AMSS/README.md

 ---

 ## **Overview**
 Setting up a Minecraft server can be a tedious process, but **Auto Minecraft Server Setup (AMSS)** simplifies it for you.
-With AMSS, you can create a fully functional server in just a few steps, complete with automatic directory creation, server file setup, and facilitated playit.gg setup for effortless port forwarding.
+With AMSS, you can create a fully functional server in just a few steps, complete with automatic directory creation, server file setup, and facilitated playit.gg setup for effortless tunneling so that you can play with your friends without port forwarding.

 ---